xshthkr/nolook/README.md

 ```

 > [!CAUTION]
-> There is a suspected bug where overflow causes the verification to yield invalid.
+> There is a suspected bug where an overflow causes the verification to yield invalid.
 Will be fixing that soon.

 ## Technical Details